Dankagame/alu-shell/basics/README.md

 #!/bin/bash
-# This script deletes the directory 'my_first_directory' in /tmp/
+# This script changes the working directory to the previous one